itpp-labs/odoo-development/docs/git/init.rst

 * https://github.com/settings/profile

   * public email must be personal address …@it-projects.info
-  * URL must be personal twitter account
+  * URL must be link to public profile at company's website

-    * you can use your account to tweet about development, work, traveling, vacation, fun
-    * twitter profile's website URL has to be https://www.it-projects.info/
-    * no requirements for profile description, header photo
-    * profile photo should be a real face photo
-    * location has to be specifed ``YouCity, Country``

   * Company must be set to ``@it-projects-llc``
   * Location must be your ``YouCity, Country``
   * Photo must be your real face photo